 Vedic Science and the Pursuit of Truth

 Real science consists of an objective pursuit of truth through observation and experimentation.
 It occurs apart from any beliefs or preconceptions about what it is going to find.
-It is based upon reason and direct perception, in which the reality is allowed to reveal itself to the unbiased eye.
+It is based upon reason and direct perception, in which the reality is allowed to reveal itself to the unbiased observer.

 However, the universe we live in is a multidimensional reality from the subatomic to the supragalactic in the realm of physics alone.
 Biology, medicine, psychology and the social sciences require different perspectives and approaches to deal with appropriately.
 On top of these are subtle forces and influences, extrasensory, occult and spiritual that many people claim to experience as well and have developed special methods of working with.